 Fully rested and armed to the teeth, the group looks on as people are eaten alive in the streets below, and learn a valuable lesson: you can't save them all.
 However, in the zombie apocalypse, there ...

 As the entire school quickly spirals into chaos, more players just into the fight, handmade weapons at the ready.
 New enemy traits are discovered, and the survivors realize the situation that they're...

 The story follows Issei Hyodo, a dim-witted, lecherous second-year high school student who is killed by a girl on his first date ever.
-Issei is reincarnated as a devil, and from that day ...
+Issei is reincarnated as a demon, and from that day ...
 See full summary »

 A boy named Itsuka Shido meets a spirit girl who has been rejected by a devastated world.
 The girl, who Shido names Tohka, happens to have wiped out much of humanity 30 years ago, and now ...
 See full summary »

 Highschool of the Dead is set in the present day, beginning as the world is struck by a deadly pandemic that turns humans into zombies, euphemistically referred to by the main characters as "them" since they are no longer considered human.
 The story follows a group of high school students, the high school's nurse, and a young girl as they fight their way to safety through the deadly streets of Japan during a worldwide catastrophic event known as the "Outbreak".
 Led by sophomore Takashi Komuro, the focal group of survivors consists of six others and a small dog, and creating a gestalt team with one purpose: to survive.Written by

 13 of 22 people found this review helpful.

 Was this review helpful to you?